LuchoTurtle/banger-bot/docs/running.md

 After this, you'll  have access to a Bot Token.
 Now you have two ways of getting the bot running!

-> :warning: Do not forget, you need to:
-- Setup your Google Drive account for the bot to work.
+> :warning: Do not forget, you need to setup your Google Drive account for the bot to work.
+Check the [Google Drive guide](./drive.md) to get started.
+>
+> It is important to have the `client_secrets.json` and `token.json` files before running docker.
+To get these, you will need to run the program locally and authorize the application (it will open a chrome window).

 ## Using docker :whale: (much easier!)